Biometar

 OPREMA

-Compared to contemporary lenses offered by competing manufacturers by that time these 1956 Biometars show how Carl Zeiss Jena had fortuntalelly managed to catch up to the first class lens makers only ten years after the fatal dismantlement.
+Compared to contemporary lenses offered by competing manufacturers by that time these 1956 Biometars show how Carl Zeiss Jena had fortunately managed to catch up to the first class lens makers only ten years after the fatal dismantlement.
 Being able to bring out such market-driven products was a result of hard work not only put into the reconstruction of a certain plant, but also into the reconstruction of a whole country.

 But in fact it was more than that.
 Summing up war time and post war period Germany had lost more than a decade of further development.
 It simply would not have been enough to reconstruct a company up to a level where they stopped in 1939.
 To keep pace with the international competition Carl Zeiss Jena started to embark on becoming one of the world’s pioneers of computer engineering.